 A tiny and I hope redundant addition to child custody law would have urged judges to assure frequent, continuing contact with both parents -- of course only "where appropriate" (sigh).
 This slight whimper was then watered down to get through subcommittee, and again in committee, only to be killed anyway on the House floor, 52-41.

 Next came reforms to contempt of court.
 One bill said that if you bring a contempt case and you lose, you can appeal the "not in contempt" finding to the Court of Appeals, fixing a disconcerting oddity in the law that has come to light in the last few years.
-As for judge-initiated "summary" contempt punishments, someone considered it helpful to expand the maximum jail time to 30 days.
+As for judge-initiated "summary" contempt punishments, someone considered it helpful to extend the maximum jail time to 30 days.
+Dead, and dead.

-While the great cavalcade of bills aimed at protecting the incapacitated from their own guardians almost all survived the crossover, two worthy efforts that failed said that the beneficiaries of guardianship should have a voice in their own guardianship cases, and generally should not be cut off from any other family members.
+While the great cavalcade of bills aimed at protecting the incapacitated from their own guardians almost all survived, two worthy efforts that failed said that the beneficiaries of guardianship should have a voice in their own guardianship cases, and generally should not be cut off from any other family members.

 As if people didn't have enough to worry about, the House refused to let Protective Orders prohibit using electronic remote control of things in and around the victim's home.
 Well, we don't want protective order forms to become a long checklist suggesting new ways to abuse people.

 On the sexual freedom front, much ground is being won, but many sweeping efforts are dead, for this year at least.
 One of them puts absolute reproductive freedom in the state constitution.
 Others require employers and insurers to pay for abortion, sterilization, and everything in between on the spectrum of contraception; repeal the "conscience clause" that lets religious institutions with traditional moral beliefs keep operating adoption agencies, and even redefine child abuse and neglect to include "inflicting, creating, allowing or threatening any physical or mental injury based on gender identity or sexual orientation".